I originally called this piece “Age of the Lost Kits.”

 Hey, no one accused Hitler of being a nice guy!

-Now, the first act of Jojo is probably why it got controversy and a dismal box office performance.
+Now, the first act of Jojo Rabbit is perhaps why it was weighed down by controversy and a dismal box office performance.
 The image of a young boy and a jubilant Hitler leaping through the air like two kids at Chuck E. Cheese’s was…a bit jarring.